Ragini Shah

 Ragini Shah is a Clinical Professor of Law and director of the Immigrant Justice Clinic.
 Professor Shah joined Suffolk in 2007, founding the Law School's first Immigration Clinic.
 Over the past years, the Immigration Clinic has represented a number of individuals including immigrants detained by ICE facing removal, undocumented youth seeking to remain in the U.S., and workers seeking to vindicate their rights in the workplace.
 The clinic has also worked on a number of projects including helping community groups propose legislation, creating and delivering Know Your Rights during the Trump administration and beyond, and preparing guides for community organizers on the rights of undocumented immigrants.

-In the last several years, the clinic, now called the Immigrant Justice Clinic [can we link to the clinic page here?], has worked with community-based groups to help immigrant communities enforce rights that they have won through the power of their organizing.
+In the last several years, the clinic, now called the Immigrant Justice Clinic, has worked with community-based groups to help immigrant communities enforce rights that they have won through the power of their organizing.
 This includes technical assistance to community groups including trainings on emerging immigration law issues; help submitting immigration applications for community organization members; and guides to particular forms of immigration relief.
 It also includes researching possible legislative reforms and other kinds of advocacy with public officials to ensure that immigrants are able to access benefits fought for through grassroots organizing.

 Professor Shah also teaches an Advanced Immigration Law seminar that examines the intersections between criminal and immigration law, also known as "crimmigration."
 The course draws on Professor's Shah's extensive experience supervising students on crimmigration cases including a case that led to the groundbreaking habeas decision in Compere v.
 Nielsen, 358 F.Supp 3rd 170 (2019) and another case in which students successfully showed that allegations of gang membership by Immigration Customs and Enforcement were not based on sufficient evidence to defeat a claim for permanent residence.